Founder and Chief Conservator

 Scout Marshall was born and raised in Oklahoma.
 She received her Bachelor’s degree in Fine Arts from Oklahoma State University with a specialty in sculpture and oil painting where she learned her studio and building practices.
 Her interest in handling art was piqued during her years working at the OSU Museum of Art and her time spent traveling around Italy, but her curiosity about art conservation blossomed after she was sent on a special project to Santa Fe, NM where she handled collections of the Museum of International Folk Art.
 After finishing her degree, she moved to New York City to see the art world up close and personal.
 Back home in the Midwest, she is more motivated than ever to play a part in the preservation of fine art.

 John Smith joined the company in 2013 to assist with structural restoration and conservation of paintings.
-As an accomplished wood worker, traditional frame restoration comes naturally.
-John helps with big jobs, and serves as VWFA's webmaster.
+He serves as VWFA's webmaster, and does all digital photo and document restoration.

 John is a graduate of the Columbus College of Art & Design, where he majored in advertising and illustration.
 He worked previously as a humor artist and designer at Hallmark Cards for 24 years.
 He enjoys relaxing with his wife and two dogs, scooting to work on nice days, and watching old sic-fi movies.